robotframework/robotframework-RFCP-syllabus/basics.md

 #### How to find

-A list of publicly available external libraries can be found from  [[Robot Framework Org's website: Resources][RF Org resources]].
+A list of publicly available external libraries can be found here:  [[Robot Framework Org's website: Resources][RF Org resources]].

 #### How to install